-Saturn’s Moon Enceladus Found To [Maybe, Just Maybe] Have The Right Conditions For Life
+Saturn’s Moon Enceladus Found To (Maybe, Just Maybe) Have The Right Conditions For Life

 Back in 2005, the spacecraft sent back images of icy jets erupting from beneath the frozen surface of the moon’s vast saltwater oceans.
 Cassini sent back images, chemical markers, and countless other bits of data back to scientists, enabling the team to determine the salinity and the acidity of the ocean; to detect organic compounds such as methane in the oceans; and to even determine that hydrothermal vents in the ocean floor were providing heat and energy.

 That alone got scientists excited at the possibility that there may be life down there.
 But now there’s even more exciting news: heavy organic compounds containing hundreds of atoms arranged in rings and chains.
-That’s not proof of life, but it’s pretty darned close, says Cornell University’s Jonathan Lunine.
+That’s not proof of life, but it’s pretty darn close, says Cornell University’s Jonathan Lunine.

 “What we know today is telling us that Enceladus is an outstanding target to go look for life, and there may be microbes living in that ocean today.”